-I don’t believe in having regrets.
+I don’t believe in having regrets about my life.

 I definitely have things in my past that I look back on without any pleasure and would not want to live through again but I don’t regret them.

-Having said all this however, I was intrigued when I saw an article titled “Top regrets of the dying”.
+Given how I feel, I was intrigued when I saw an article titled “Top regrets of the dying”.
 I was interested to see what the top regrets were and whether I could learn anything from them to make my future even better.

 The key themes all related to topics very close my heart:-

-3 – I wish I didn’t hold back my feelings – choosing to keep the peace and not express what you really want.
+3 – I wish I didn’t hold back my feelings.
+Choosing to keep the peace and not express what you really want.
 This can lead to bottled up feelings that can even lead to mental and physical illness.

-6 – I wish I cared less about what others think – the fact is that we rarely actually know what people think.
+6 – I wish I cared less about what others think.
+The fact is that we rarely actually know what people think.
 We make it up based on our own insecurities and then use that to stop us doing what we really want to do.

-8 – I wish I took better care of myself – prioritising our own health and fitness is often difficult as we think by putting others first it makes us a better person.
+8 – I wish I took better care of myself.
+Prioritising our own health and fitness is often difficult as we think by putting others first it makes us a better person.
 You can’t pour from an empty cup!

 There are a few regrets that really struck a chord with me and I am going to make some changes.
 Lockdown has made some of these more challenging but not impossible.
 We may need to be a bit more creative or disciplined but, if we are, we will feel the benefit.